arr-setup/arrowdrive/README.md

 > `path: str` - The directory where the vDisk will be created<br>
 > `size: int` - the size of the vDisk, in bytes<br>

 You just created a new Disk object that points to the given path.
-If the disk doesn't exist, it will be created with the necessary directories.
+If the disk doesn't exist, it will be created with the necessary directories.<br>
+**Important:** The 4GB limit set up isn't pre-allocated and it's only a virtual limit.
+It can easily be edited with the class attributes (it should be fixed soon)

 ## 2- Create a file...